Prithvi1101/RecipEasy-A-Social-Recipe-Finder-App/README.md

 ## 📷 Screenshots

-Here are some screenshots of the RecipEasy app:
+Here are some screenshots of the RecipEasy app (only for the webapp version):

 <p align="center">
   <img src="images/img-1.PNG" alt="img-1" width="600">